AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-2015-on-premises-2016-dynamics-365-on-premises/step-3-of-3-connect.md

 1. Select the fields that you want to sync to Marketo, so they will be pre-selected.
 Click **Save**.

    ![](assets/image2016-8-25-15-3a14-3a28.png)

+>[!NOTE]
+>
+>Marketo stores a reference to the fields to sync.
+If you delete a field in Dynamics, we recommended doing so with the [sync disabled](/help/marketo/product-docs/crm-sync/salesforce-sync/enable-disable-the-salesforce-sync.md).
+Then refresh the schema in Marketo by editing and saving the [Select Fields to Sync](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/microsoft-dynamics-sync-field-sync/editing-fields-to-sync-before-deleting-them-in-dynamics.md).

 ## Sync Fields for a Custom Filter {#sync-fields-for-a-custom-filter}